Kaif89/Article-finder/README.md

 - Open an issue first if you plan large changes.
 - Keep PRs focused and include a short description of the change and why.
 - Add or update tests when adding new behavior.

-## License

-This project does not include a LICENSE file by default.
-Add an open source license (MIT, Apache-2.0, etc.) if you plan to share the project publicly.

-## Contact / links

-- Project: Content Companion
-- Repo: add your GitHub repo URL here